Voigt transformations in retrospect: missed opportunities?: Another derivation of Voigt transformations

+Special conformal transformation is tightly related to uniformly accelerated motion in relativistic case too (see the appendix \ref{AppA}).
 It seems therefore tempting to interpret the special conformal transformation (\ref{eq58}) as a transition to a uniformly accelerated reference frame.
 There were long-lasting efforts \cite{51,52,53,54} to make sense of this interpretation however they were not very successful, and the modern consensus is that such interpretation is untenable \cite{55,56}.
 Passive interpretation (as a change of the reference frame) is not always advantageous whereas an active interpretation of transformations and the corresponding notion of symmetries is often more fruitful.

 The structure of the conformal group (more precisely, the commutation relations of its Lie algebra) indicates that ``a Poincar\'{e} invariant theory that is also conformally invariant necessarily enjoys scale invariance'', but the contrary is not true: ``group theory does not establish conformal invariance from scale and Poincar\'{e} invariance'' \cite{57}.
-This fact probably explains why Poincar\'{e} missed an opportunity to discover conformal invariance of the Maxwell equations.
+This fact probably explains why Poincar\'{e} missed an opportunity to discover conformal invariance of the Maxwell equations (for a pedagogical exposition of the role of the conformal group in electrodynamics see, for example, \cite{57A}).
 Interestingly, if the dimensionality of space-time is greater than four, the Maxwell equations are no longer conformal invariant even though they remain scale invariant \cite{57}.

 The second postulate about the universality of light speed in inertial reference frames plays the role of founding principle in Einstein's version of special relativity.
 One may wonder what is so special about light that makes its speed a fundamental constant.
 In the Standard Model there is no compelling theoretical reason to assume that the photon mass is strictly zero \cite{58}.
 A tiny photon mass can be generated by means of the St\"{u}ckelberg mechanism that retains gauge invariance, unitarity and renormalizability \cite{59}.
 Of course, if the Standard Model is a low energy remnant of a grand unification model based on a simple nonabelian group like $SU(5)$, $SO(10)$, or $E_6$, then the photon will be necessarily truly massless because one cannot generalize St\"{u}ckelberg mechanism to a non-Abelian gauge symmetry.
 However, even in this case the masslessness of the photon originates from the particular pattern of the electroweak symmetry breaking.
 One may suspect therefore that the fundamental constant $c$ appearing in the Lorentz transformations is not necessarily light speed in its essence.
 This is indeed the case as the following simple argument shows \cite{45}.